Machine learning reveals features of spinon Fermi surface: Abstract

 \section{Abstract}

-With rapid progress in simulation of strongly interacting quantum Hamiltonians, the challenge in characterizing unknown phases becomes a bottleneck for scientific progress.
-We demonstrate that a Quantum-Classical hybrid approach (QuCl) of mining the projective snapshots with interpretable classical machine learning, can unveil new signatures of seemingly featureless quantum states.
-The Kitaev-Heisenberg model on a honeycomb lattice with bond-dependent frustrated interactions presents an ideal system to test QuCl.
-The model hosts a wealth of quantum spin liquid states: gapped and gapless $\mathbb{Z}_2$ spin liquids, and a chiral spin liquid (CSL) phase in a small external magnetic field.
-Recently, various simulations have found a new intermediate gapless phase (IGP), sandwiched between the CSL and a partially polarized phase, launching a debate over its elusive nature.
-We reveal signatures of phases in the model by contrasting two phases pairwise using an interpretable neural network, the correlator convolutional neural network (CCNN).
-We train the CCNN with a labeled collection of sampled projective measurements and reveal signatures of each phase through regularization path analysis.
-We show that QuCl reproduces known features of established spin liquid phases and ordered phases.
-Most significantly, we identify a signature motif of the field-induced IGP in the spin channel perpendicular to the field direction, which we interpret as a signature of Friedel oscillations of gapless spinons forming a Fermi surface.
-Our predictions can guide future experimental searches for $U(1)$ spin liquids.
+{\bf Abstract.} \\ With rapid progress in simulation of strongly interacting quantum Hamiltonians, the challenge in characterizing unknown phases becomes a bottleneck for scientific progress.
+We demonstrate that a Quantum-Classical hybrid approach (QuCl) of mining sampled projective snapshots with interpretable classical machine learning can unveil signatures of seemingly featureless quantum states.
+The Kitaev-Heisenberg model on a honeycomb lattice under external magnetic field presents an ideal system to test QuCl, where simulations have found an intermediate gapless phase (IGP) sandwiched between known phases, launching a debate over its elusive nature.
+We use the correlator convolutional neural network, trained on labeled projective snapshots, in conjunction with regularization path analysis to identify signatures of phases.
+We show that QuCl reproduces known features of established phases.
+Significantly, we also identify a signature of the IGP in the spin channel perpendicular to the field direction, which we interpret as a signature of Friedel oscillations of gapless spinons forming a Fermi surface.
+Our predictions can guide future experimental searches for spin liquids.